alepizzi/cantinaNegroGiuseppe/README.md

 ##Requirements
 Node version 6.10.1

+PER TORNARE INDIETRO A VECCHIA COMMIT E DEPLOYARLA git checkout 307a5cd # check out the commit that you want to reset to git checkout -b fixy # create a branch named fixy to do the work git merge -s ours master # merge master's history without changing any files git checkout master # switch back to master git merge fixy # and merge in the fixed branch git push # done, no need to force push!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.